 The programs are group presentations, allowing greater interaction among prospective students.
 The groups typically are not large, but the Open House programs are somewhat less intimate than the one-on-one weekday visits.
 The morning's agenda provides you with the opportunity to interact with Admissions personnel, and current Pitt-Johnstown faculty and students.

-Check in at the Blackington Hall lobby, help yourself to a continental breakfast, and browse the information area.
+Check in at Blackington Hall and help yourself to a continental breakfast, and browse the information area.
 Admissions staff will be available to answer questions.
 We ask that you pre-register for the Saturday Open House Programs so that we can prepare for the appropriate number of guests.

 Seeing the college first-hand is what the campus visit is all about.
 You'll benefit from the insight of dedicated student tour guides.
 These are current Pitt-Johnstown students who volunteer their time to direct prospective students and their families around campus.
 These students live here, eat here, go to class here, and are very often the best source of campus information.